GoraNetwork/doc/app_specific_oracle.rst

 App-specific Oracles (ASO's)
 #############################

+App-specific oracles (*ASO*'s) are Gora's response to recent market demands.
-App-specific oracle (*ASO*) is an oracle designed to serve a certain web3 application or application type.
+These are oracles designed to serve a certain web3 application or application type.
 While a general-purpose oracle strives for maximum flexibility to support all kinds or applications, it may lack specialized data processing or access control features needed for more niche use cases.

 For example, a sports oracle may want to provide team statistics which requires getting data from several resources and performing floating-point maths on it.
 A